fulldecent/swift6-module-template/Recipe.md

 1. In Xcode, choose File > New > Package…
    1. Choose Multiplatform > Library > Library, and click "Next"
+   2. For testing system, select Swift Testing, and click "Next"
-   2. Navigate to your Desktop folder
+   3. Navigate to your Desktop folder
-   3. Type the name `xxPROJECTxNAMExx`
+   4. Type the name `xxPROJECTxNAMExx`
-   4. Ensure "Create Git repository on my Mac" is unchecked
+   5. Ensure "Create Git repository on my Mac" is unchecked
-   5. Click “Create"
+   6. Click “Create"

 ### II.
 Add some functionality to the module